PC PowerPlay: Scoring system

 Each review of a game or product is given a score out of ten.
 PC PowerPlay has given 10/10 scores to a number of games including:

 A 10/10 game is connoted not as a perfect game but as a "masterpiece with flaws", and replaced the previous score out of 100.
 The reasoning for the switch was "What is the difference between a game which gets 95% and a game that gets 96%?"

-Under the previous percentage system, only Wolfenstein 3D ever received 100%.
-That 100% was converted to 10/10 when printed in review score summaries in later issues, while the next closest score ever given, 98%, was given to:
+Under the previous percentage system, only Wolfenstein 3D ever received 100% (retroactively via a re-release in 1998 since the game was originally released prior to PC PowerPlay's first issue).
+That 100% was converted to 10/10 when printed in review score summaries in later issues, while the next closest score, 98%, was given to: